Web pages/apps

 - Obsidian Related Notes plugin - uses an LLM running locally in Ollama to index all notes and display a sidebar of related notes based on vector similarity.

-- Topics - a streamlined interface for finding my Topics notes and anything they’re related to
+- Obsidian Topics plugin - a streamlined interface for finding my Topics notes and anything they’re related to

-- People - a streamlined interface for finding my Person notes and anything they’re related to
+- Obsidian CRM plugin - a streamlined interface for finding my Person notes and anything they’re related to

 Applications